 On the other hand, this system comes with three-quarter inch inlets and a mounting bracket.
 So it’s highly doubtful that you’ll need additional connectors.
 The filters, on the other hand, need to be replaced periodically because they can clog up the system.

 Moving on to the negative, the whole housing isn’t made of the strongest material.
 Unfortunately, it is even known to leak from time to time.
 So if you have very heavy water, this might not be the best option.
 Then again, this system is simple to install, it’s very affordable, and it does perform admirably even with its occasional flaw.

-This unit is a solid, efficient option.
+This water softener is a solid, efficient option.
 It’s not going to win awards any time soon, but it’s basic and reliable and it gets the job done at a relatively low price.

 It’s a salt free unit which many people find appealing.
 It can reduce corrosion and make your water taste much better.